cwi-dis/cwipc/readme.md

 ## Debugging

+Nowadays (2024) debugging with Python and VSCode may be the easiest way.
+See below.

 A note here on how to debug the cwipc code, because it needs to go somewhere.
 When debugging it is easiest to build the whole package not with the command line tools but with Visual Studio (Windows) or Xcode (Mac).
 To debug with XCode create a toplevel folder `build-xcode` and in that folder run

 ```